rcallaby/Emacs-Guide/Lessons/Part-09-Doom-Emacs/doomemacs.md

 ### Step 1: Installing Doom Emacs

 1. **Install Emacs**:
    Make sure you have Emacs installed on your system.
-You can download it from the official Emacs website: [https://www.gnu.org/software/emacs/](https://www.gnu.org/software/emacs/).
+You can download it from the official Emacs website: [Download Emacs](https://www.gnu.org/software/emacs/).

 2. **Clone Doom Emacs**:
    Open your terminal and run the following command to clone the Doom Emacs repository: